Advisory Board

 We have recruited some of the top campaigners, activists, scientists and water sports people to join our FOTT community.

-Dr Sasha Woods is a highly skilled scientist with a diverse academic background.
+Dr Sasha Woods is a scientist and strategic leader whose career spans biomedical research, environmental science, and organisational strategy.
 She holds a BSc in Natural Sciences from the University of Birmingham, an MSc in Reproductive and Developmental Biology from Imperial College London, and a PhD in Medicine from the University of Bristol.
+Her postdoctoral work at Harvard Medical School and University College London advanced understanding of Parkinson’s disease, retinal development, and retinal degeneration.

 Dr sasha woods